LorePep/blog/content/post/mot.md

 **Motion Models**

 As a final topic let's have a look at motion models.
-Motion models assume knowledge about how object moves and predict the expected position of the object.
-The predicted position is later corrected and updated with the measurement, which are now matched to the predictions.
+Motion models assume knowledge about how an object moves and predict the expected position of the object.
+The predicted position is later corrected and updated with the measurement, which is now matched to the predictions.

 A very common way to use motion models in the probabilistic iterative approach is to use [Kalman Filters](https://medium.com/@l.peppoloni/kalman-filters-for-software-engineers-3d2a05dee465).
 A very common assumption is that the objects move with constant velocity or constant acceleration.